winaypaliwal/learn-julia/README.md

-# learn-julia
+# My ML Lib
-Learn Julia with Machine Learning Programs
+Julia and Python implementations of popular ML programs from scratch